stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 * is simple and can be visualized geometrically,
 * can be explained classically, with a smooth transition into the quantum world,
 * can be directly demonstrated (e.g. with polarizations sheets, polarization filters, LCD screen, reflections, sugar solutions, [naked eye](https://en.wikipedia.org/wiki/Haidinger%27s_brush)),
-* passes the [Scott Aaronson's Minus-Sign Test](http://www.scottaaronson.com/blog/?p=613) in a simple way (crucial!),
+* passes the [Scott Aaronson's Minus-Sign Test](http://www.scottaaronson.com/blog/?p=613) in a simple and convincing way (crucial!),
 * directly translates to applications like quantum cryptography.

-A classical[^classical] quantum mechanics introduction starts from position (and momentum) of a single particle.
+A classical[^classical] quantum mechanics introduction starts from describing position (and momentum) of a single particle.
 Sure, it has valuable pieces like calculating energies and orbitals, and there is the Heisenberg uncertainty principle[^heisenberg].
-However, IMHO starting with classical mechanics (continuous variables) is the worst approach, as it is:
+However, IMHO starting with classical mechanics (continuous variables) is the worst approach, as it:

-* starts with infinitely dimensional Hilbert space,
+* starts with an infinite dimensional Hilbert space,
 * deals with a particular system, giving little insight into general quantum mechanics,
 * requires classical mechanics background,
 * seeds some wrong intuitions due to classical mechanics as the background,
-* it's easy to sink into technicalities of differentiating and integrating.
+* is easy to sink into technicalities of differentiating and integrating.

-Working with electrons as the two-state system (spin up, spin down) has some benefits, however:
+Working with electrons as the two-state system (spin up, spin down) has some benefits (two-level system), however:

 * the classical-quantum link is much more complicated,
 * no way to show it directly,